bunmidavies/year2notes/COMP24112/ML chapter summaries.md

 - k is a user chosen parameter (a hyper-parameter)
 - too small k - sensitivity to noise in samples
 - too large k - inaccuracies in prediction

+...

+`chapter 6`

+- there are different approaches for minimising a loss function - some involve you solving linear systems (i.e. zero gradient), while others are iterative (e.g. gradient descent)
+- the aim of linear least squares method and regularised linear least squares method is to minimise the loss function for a given model - the minimisation of the loss function takes place within the training phase in the machine learning pipeline